 Opportunities that will get the students ready for the world of work have included entering the ‘Festival of the Sea’ competition run by Portsmouth City Council, the ‘Mambo’ surfboard design competition organised by Mambo Boards, and completing an ‘America’s Cup’ poster design in conjunction with Victorious Festival.

-Graphics is a hugely versatile A level and an excellent combination subject with any other creative A level.
+Graphics is a hugely versatile A Level and an excellent combination subject with any other creative course.
 Historically, over 80% of students taking this course progress onto a degree programme in graphic design.
 Students who have taken this subject at Portsmouth College have progressed onto careers in architecture, fashion photography, fashion design, set design for film, publishing, animation, app design, and graphic design and advertising.

 This is a practical course with major deadlines for coursework set for the end of January, for both first and second years of study.
 In addition, first-year mock practical exams and second-year actual practical exams generally run between the last week of April through to the third week of May. with exam papers being issued for these at the start of February.